sickgreg/OpenIPC_sickgregFPV_apfpv/README.md

 - 40Mhz channels are two numbers, eg `36_40`

-Press Apply to negotiate new channel (EU based wlan) --  Forcing is for AU wlan, which is *unsupported*
+Press Apply to negotiate new channel (EU wlan) --  Forcing is for AU wlan
 - Video mode reports correctly after setting your first mode

 - Sometimes webUI can break the connection.
 Please restart VTX if this occurs